The-Last-Cookie/osu-wiki/wiki/Tournaments/MXB/3/en.md

 - Each player in these groups will face each other once.
 In total, every player in the Group Stage will participate in three matches.
 The two best-performing players in each group will advance to the bracket stage.
 - A player's performance in the group is determined through these metrics, arranged from highest priority to lowest:
   1. Number of matches won.
-  2. Number of rounds won - numbers of round lost.
+  2. Number of rounds won—numbers of round lost.
   3. Number of losses by default (lower is better).
   4. Higher qualification seed.
 - The two worst-performing players of each group will be eliminated from the tournament.